sherifabdlnaby/rubban/README.md

 `refreshIndexPattern.concurrency`: Control How many Requests are made to Kibana API concurrently.  (*default:*  20)

-`autoIndexPattern.patterns`: An array of Patterns, where each pattern can match multiple index patterns.
+`refreshIndexPattern.patterns`: An array of Patterns, where each pattern can match multiple index patterns.
 Similar to General Patterns explained above but without `?` matcher instead all uses `*`.

 ##### Example: